abodnar1/zen-in-ten/README.md

 2. Follow the prompts in the browser and select the spec file you want to run

-## Learning Goals
-- Self-teach a new technology and implement it in an application that sources at least one external API.
-Our group chose TypeScript.
-- To expand/deepen our understanding of our learning process & dynamics within a team.

 ## Technologies and Tools
 * TypeScript
 * React